-The properties listed below in Inglewood are receiving federal assistance and are at-risk of losing their use restrictions.
+The properties listed below in Inglewood are receiving federal assistance and are at-risk of losing their use restrictions during the 2013-2021 planning period.
 The following information is provided according to the requirements of Project Information and Sources, Section 65583 (a)(8)(A) of the Government Code of the State of California.